skalenetwork/childkey/README.md

 ## Web hijack attack protection.

-Since Metamask requires a domain name match to initiate signing, a web page from a malicious domain will not be able to initiate ```CHILD_WALLET_KEY``` derivation.
+Since Metamask requires a domain name match to initiate signing, a web page from a malicious domain will not be able to initiate ```CHILD_WALLET_PRIVATE_KEY``` derivation.